apptainer/singularity-userdocs/appendix.rst

 The Include keyword is optional.
 It allows you to install additional packages into the core operating system.
-It is a best practice to supply only the bare essentials such that the ``%post`` section has what it needs to properly complete the build.
+It is a best practice to supply only the bare essentials such that the ``%post`` section has what it needs to complete the build properly.
 One common package you may want to install when using the zypper build module is ``zypper`` itself.

 .. _docker-daemon-archive: